Mandzhi/Open-wind-project/README.md

 ## Background

-2019 year showed a strong growth of renewable energy - the latter was able to increase its share by a record amount, accounting for over 40% of the growth in primary energy, mainly because of wind and solar power; in particular, wind provided the largest contribution to renewables growth - 1.4 EJ [BP](https://www.bp.com/en/global/corporate/energy-economics/statistical-review-of-world-energy.html).
+According to [BP](https://www.bp.com/en/global/corporate/energy-economics/statistical-review-of-world-energy.html), 2019 year showed a strong growth of renewable energy - the latter was able to increase its share by a record amount, accounting for over 40% of the growth in primary energy, mainly because of wind and solar power; in particular, wind provided the largest contribution to renewables growth - 1.4 EJ.
 Most likely this trend of renewables rise in energy portfolio will continue in the future.
 Therefore, we need to predict wind energy output in a fast and reliable manner.

 The currect project aims to solve the following issues: